The Formal Theory of Monads, Univalently: The Bicategory of Monads

 \section{The Bicategory of Monads}

 Two concepts play a key role in the formal theory of monads: the bicategory of monads $\mnd{\B}$ internal to $\B$ and Eilenberg-Moore objects.
-In this section, we study the first concept, and we use displayed bicategories to construct the bicategory $\mnd{\B}$ given a bicategory $\B$.
+In this section, we study the first concept, and we use displayed bicategories to construct the bicategory $\mnd{\B}$ from a bicategory $\B$.
 We also show that $\mnd{\B}$ must be univalent if $\B$ is.

 The main idea behind the construction is to split up monads in several independent parts.
 We first define $\dEndo{\B}$ whose displayed objects over $x$ are 1-cells $e : x \onecell x$.
 After that, we define $\dUnit{\B}$ and $\dMult{\B}$ whose displayed objects are the unit and multiplication of the monad respectively.
 We finally take a full subcategory for the monad laws.
+A pictorial summary can be found in \cref{fig:construction}.